bfintal/Capitalize-Post-Title/readme.txt

 == Screenshots ==

-1. Auto capitalize title field
+1. Auto capitalize post and page titles
+2. Auto capitalize heading blocks
+3. You can edit capitalized text and it won't capitalize again

 == Changelog ==